autowarefoundation/scenario-simulator-failure-evaluation-tool/README.md

     `pip3 install envbash`

 ### Initialization
-- The tool will support in very soon future getting arguments from command line.
+- The tool will support in the very soon future getting arguments from the command line.
-- But, till that time, the tool user will need to open the python script, got to class constructor which is `def __init__(self):` and assign values for paths and search date.
+- But, till that time, the tool user will need to open the python script, go to class constructor which is `def __init__(self):` and assign values for paths and search date.
     -  `repos_file_path`

         This is path of the .repos file that includes the commits of the repos that you would like to start the evaluation process from.